Do Smart Men Marry Smart Women

 Furthermore, the author concluded that a man’s happiness level grew by eight percent for each year of his wife’s post high school education.
 So a college graduate brought her man 32% more happiness than a high school grad.

 New research from the University of Aberdeen has also found that men who marry smart women not only live longer, happier lives, but they’re also less likely to suffer from Alzheimer’s disease and dementia.The study looked the health of identical twins and found that their environment, including who they married, influenced their risk of dementia and that having an intelligent wife was a factor that protected against degenerative disease.

 Christine Whelan’s Why Smart Men Marry Smart Women also explores this theme.
-In a Harris Interactive poll she commissioned, 71-percent of high-earning or graduate-educated men said a woman’s career or educational success makes her more desirable as a wife.
+She commissioned a Harris Interactive poll of high-earning and graduate-educated men.
+Of these successful guys, 71-percent said a woman’s career or educational success makes her more desirable as a wife.
 68-percent report that smart women make better mothers.
-And 90-percent of high-achieving men say they want to marry – or are already married to — a woman who is as or more intelligent than they are.
-The men she interviewed said they were looking for an equal companion who could co-create the kind of future they want.
+And 90-percent of high-achieving men say they want to marry, or are already married to a woman who is as intelligent or more so.
+Plus, the men said they were looking for an equal companion who could co-create the kind of future they want.

 Recent marriage trends are backing up what I’ve written about here.
 According to the Current Population Survey, among women aged 35 to 39, 88 percent with advanced degrees have married.
 Those without college degrees are at 81 percent.
 Also, there is a two-thirds chance that a 30 year old will marry if she has a college degree or less.
 But if she gets an advanced degree, her chances jump to a three-quarter chance.
 I can vouch for that.
 I met my husband in graduate school.
 We both earned Ph.D.s and a great romance.